Math Gems

 Napier's constant, e, is the base of natural logarithms and exponentials. e is transcendental.

 Calculus, developed by Newton and Leibniz, is based on derivatives (slopes) and integrals (areas) of curves.
-The derivative of ex is ex.
-The integral of ex is ex.
+The derivative of e

 e, expressed as a limit and an infinite series.